Home News Colorado Legislature Sends Bill To Sunset Promo Deductions Back To House

 Share

-Commercial sports betting operators in Colorado will soon be paying more to do business in that state.
+Commercial sports betting operators in Colorado will likely soon be paying more to do business in that state.
 The state Senate late Tuesday afternoon passed HB 1311, which would sunset the ability for operators to deduct sports betting promotional bets.
 The vote was 28-7, and there was no discussion.
+The amended bill now goes back to the House for re-approval, and then to Gov. Jared Polis for his signature.

 Tuesday’s session was the second to last before the legislature adjourns Wednesday.